First measurement of coherent $\rho^{0}$ photoproduction in ultra-peripheral Xe-Xe collisions at $\mathbf{\sqrt{s_{\rm {\scriptscriptstyle \mathbf{NN}}}} = 5.44}$ TeV: Experimental set-up

-The determination of the luminosity is based on reference trigger counts in the V0 detector, while the reference trigger cross section is derived from estimates based on a Glauber model~\cite{Loizides:2017ack}.
-For xenon the following values are used: $ A = 129$, the radius of the nuclear-charge distribution $r = (5.36 \pm 0.1)$~fm, a skin depth of $(0.59\pm 0.07)$ fm, and a deformation parameter $\beta^2 = 0.18 \pm 0.02$~\cite{Acharya:2018hhy}.
+The determination of the luminosity is based on reference trigger counts in the V0 detector, while the reference trigger cross section is the product of the hadronic inelastic cross section, determined based on a Glauber model~\cite{Loizides:2017ack}, and a trigger efficiency factor.
+In detail, the actual trigger signal used as a reference for the luminosity determination requires a signal in the V0 detector with a total amplitude above a specific threshold, optimised for the rejection of both beam-induced and electromagnetic (EM) background.
+In order to evaluate the reference trigger efficiency (ratio of the trigger cross section to the total hadronic cross section), the V0 signal amplitude distribution in minimum-bias events (collected with the trigger defined in~\cite{Acharya:2018hhy}) is fitted with a model which combines the Glauber model (for the centrality) and a negative binomial distribution (for particle production), as described in~\cite{Abelev:2013qoq},~\cite{Acharya:2018hhy}, and~\cite{Adam_2016}.
+The fit is performed in the 0--90\% centrality (where the minimum-bias trigger is fully efficient for hadronic interactions and fully inefficient for EM interactions) and the distribution is then extrapolated to \mbox{0--100\%} to get the total integral.
+The trigger efficiency is finally determined as the number of events firing the reference trigger divided by the extrapolated integral of the minimum-bias spectrum.
+The trigger efficiency thus determined is $68.81\pm0.01$\,(stat.)\,\%.
+In the Glauber model the following values for xenon are used: $ A = 129$, the radius of the nuclear-charge distribution $r = (5.36 \pm 0.1)$~fm, a skin depth of $(0.59\pm 0.07)$ fm, and a deformation parameter $\beta^2 = 0.18 \pm 0.02$~\cite{Acharya:2018hhy}.
 The integrated luminosity used in this analysis is $(279.5\pm29.9)$~\textrm{mb}$^{-1}$, where the quoted uncertainty is systematic and is described later.